Non-Resident IFI 2026 (French Wealth Tax): Who Is Taxable, What to File, What to Deduct

 Donations and Tax Reductions#

-Donations to approved public-interest organisations entitle the donor to an IFI reduction equal to 75% of the amount donated, up to a maximum of €50,000 per year — a powerful lever for high-bracket taxpayers.
+Donations to approved public-interest organisations entitle the donor to an IFI reduction equal to 75% of the amount donated, up to a maximum of €50,000 per year (art.
+978 of the French Tax Code).

 Hayot Expert Insight#

-Many non-résidents apply a liquidity discount of 10–20% on their SCI share values, on the grounds that there is no secondary market.
-This is a legitimate approach — but tax authorities impose strict conditions and may challenge it during an audit.
+Many non-residents apply a liquidity discount to their SCI share values, on the grounds that there is no secondary market.
+No statute or official guidance sets an enforceable range: the BOFiP refers to actual market value, assessed case by case.
+A discount therefore has to be defended file by file, and may be challenged during an audit.
 At Hayot-expertise.fr, we systematically recommend documenting the valuation methodology with a robust, traceable approach (net asset value, DCF, market comparables) and attaching a valuation memorandum to the IFI filing.

 This proactive approach substantially reduces audit risk and demonstrates good faith.